A few days ago I wrote my post about liver healing, so now let’s get into the liver’s partner: the gallbladder!

 The other main nutrients needed for gallbladder health include magnesium, sodium, iodine, sulfur, and vitamins A, C, D, and E. Herbs like milk thistle and dandelion are great for liver and gallbladder health.
 There are also some homeopathic remedies that can be used to help stimulate the gallbladder.

 Anything that helps improve bile flow will help the liver and gallbladder.
+The Gallbladder is the Liver’s BFF!
 Read my main tips here!

 My favorite bile boosters are:

 *If you are in dire need of healing your gallbladder and possible facing surgery, I think that it *may* be an option to try a liver/gallbladder flush.
-I know of many people that do these flushes, but I have not tried one myself ( I am not against them, I just prefer to nourish and support instead of flush things out!).
+I know of many people that do these flushes, but I have not tried one myself ( I just prefer to nourish and support instead of flush things out!
+If we were preventing health issues than things wouldn’t get this bad to begin with.).
 Something like the Hulda Clark flush is what I have seen most people find success with.
 This article from Jon Barron also has information about gallbladder flushes.
 However, I really prefer Liver Loving over Liver Detox/Flushes.